akccakcctw/frontend-navigation/tool/json2readme_usage.md

 #json2readme.sh Usage

-json2readme.sh will generate/update README.md by the data(js/data.json).
-Before using it, you have to install [jq](https://stedolan.github.io/jq/download/) in your machine
+json2readme.sh will generate/update README.md on the basis of data(js/data.json).
+Before using it, you have to install [jq](https://stedolan.github.io/jq/download/) in your machine.

 __usage(command-line):__

 1. `cd` to frontend-navigation/
 2. `sh tool/json2readme.sh`